johnridesabike/bikewalklife/content/posts/2020/12/what-is-a-bicycle-street-the-answer-is-multi-faceted.md

 ---
 date: 2020-12-01T07:13:30-05:00
 draft: false
 title: What is a bicycle street?
-The answer is multi-faceted.
+The answer is multifaceted.
 author: John Jackson
 hero_image:
   image: ''